DFRobot/DFRobot_ILI9488/README.md

 ## Installation

-Download the library ZIP file and unzip it to the Arduino folder of the library.
+Download the library ZIP file and unzip it to the Arduino folder of the library.<br>
-(If you haven't download DFRobot display library before,you need to download it first to drive (https://github.com/DFRobot/DFRobot_Display))
+(If you haven't download DFRobot display library before,you need to download it first to drive (https://github.com/DFRobot/DFRobot_Display))<br>
 SPI_SD interface is available when compatible SD card libraries of ESP32 and ESP8266(https://github.com/DFRobot/SD_SPI)

 ## Result